Weltraumschaf/weltraumschaf.github.io/_posts/2010-03-19-Nice-Objective-C-2.0-Tutorial.md

 ---
 layout: post
-title: TODO
+title: Nice Objective-C 2.0 Tutorial
 ---
-## Nice Objective-C 2.0 Tutorial

 Scott Stevenson posted a nice tutorial  about new Features in Objective-C 2.0 in Mac  OS: [A  Quick Objective-C  2.0 Tutorial][1]  and [A  Quick Objective-C  2.0